 As a supervisor, under the law, you have a responsibility to ensure the health, safety and welfare of workers under your supervision.
 In order to do this, you must:

 Supervisor Bootcamps will be specifically designed to help new or existing supervisors with leadership skills as well as help them understand their specific responsibilities related to health and safety in the workplace.
-Please check back to our site often for more information about this new program and when it will be launched.
+Please contact us if you would like more information about Supervisor Bootcamps.

 If you are interested in training, click here to access information on our courses and schedule.
 We maintain records of all training completed though the NLCSA, another way that we’re helping employers.
 The NLCSA also offers demand training so if you are looking for a course, a specific date or location that’s not on our schedule, call us at 1-888-681-SAFE (7233) to ask for a quotation.